optiforziyan/Dirichlet-multinomial-distribution/README.md

 ## Simulation

-Here, we provide a self-explained R code (AMNAT-SDM-Simulations.R) for repoduce all the results presented in our manuscript.
+Here, we provide a self-explained R code (SDM-Simulations.R) for repoduce all the results presented in our manuscript.

 ###  **Folders**
 #### *functions* - Custom R Script